prisma/dataguide/content/11-serverless/02-serverless-comparison.md

 ## Vercel Functions

+### Overview

+* Released: 2016
+* Focus: Web application integration
+* Language support: Broad
+* Maturity: Newer
+* Pricing: Bundled with platform

 ### General description

-Vercel Functions are another entry aimed at simplifying the serverless experience for web application developers.
+[Vercel Functions](https://vercel.com/docs/concepts/functions/introduction) are another entry aimed at simplifying the serverless experience for web application developers.
 Like Netlify Functions, Vercel Functions are part of an overall platform focused on making web application development and delivery better a better experience.

 Vercel Functions come in two flavors: Serverless Functions, which execute like regular serverless services, and Edge Functions, which are deployed to and run by Vercel's edge network.
 This flexibility allows you to choose between the deployment type based on what suits each function best.